Here’s a shortish autobiographical sketch to give you a sense of my experience and orientation in this work!

 2 0 1 6

-I continued to explore and evolve in my feminism/womanism and social/racial justice ethos.
-I allowed the process of creating intentional womxn’s spaces and my experience of motherhood/parenthood to continue to shape my understanding of systemic oppression and intersectionality.
+I continued to explore and evolve in my feminism and social/racial justice ethos as the process of creating intentional womxn’s spaces and experiencing motherhood and parenthood shaped my understanding of systemic oppression and intersectionality.

 2 0 1 7

 I became nationally certified health and wellness coach through the National Board for Health & Wellness Coaching.
-As well as continued my education and coaching in social-racial justice, ancestral healing, somatics, ritual, sound healing, traditional lineage customs and practices, sexual healing, feminism/womanism, decolonization, 5D paradigm shifting, and magic practice.
+As well as continued my education and coaching in social-racial justice, ancestral healing, folk magic, somatics, ritual, sound healing, sexual healing, decolonization, and 5D paradigm shifting.

 I also co-created and facilitated my first womxn’s ceremonial retreat and began to write for witchy publications and speak on podcasts that felt resonant.